Charlotte Albury

 Introduction

 Charlotte Albury currently works at the Department of Primary Care Health Sciences, University of Oxford.
-Charlotte does research in conversation analysis, qualitative social research, and health behaviour change.
-She currently works across a range of projects using conversation analysis to review and improve communication in primary care settings, including work on weight management, smoking cessation, and low-back pain.
+Charlotte does research in clinical communication and health behaviour change (weight management, smoking cessation, and low-back pain), aiming to understand how to improve communication in primary care settings.
+Charlotte is a conversation analyst, and is particularly interested in information/advice-giving, and news delivery.

 Publications